IreneNS/data-science-portfolio-IN/ML(Spark)-Flight-delay-prediction-at-scale/README.md

 ## Key Takeaways and Results

 - The key challenges of this project lie in (1). the large data size (>5GB, 31mm rows), (2). imbalanced label, and (3). time series nature of the input and prediction problem.
-Therefore, parallel processing is required, data imbalance needs to be treated, and data leakage needs to be very carefully prevented throughout the processes.
+Therefore, parallel processing, data imbalance treatment, and the prevention of leakage from careful feature selection and engineering, and cross validation is critical throughout the processes.
 A lot of the traditional cookie-cutter ML processes are no longer applicable here.

 - After careful data pre-processing, we added derived features from airports and flights based on lag, recency, centrality and time series, ensuring there is no data leakage in the process.
 As it turns out, the feature derived from lag information becomes the most important contributor.